NikhilGoswamiSDE/Ad-Hoc-Insights/README.md

 - **ad-hoc-requests.pdf**: Outlines the 10 business scenarios requiring analysis.

 ### SQL Scripts
-- A folder containing SQL queries used to extract and process data.
+- SQL queries used to extract and process data.

 ### Presentation
 - A PowerPoint file summarizing insights and actionable recommendations.